Which vaccines are approved by the FDA?

 Is this vaccine available for my child now?

 Once vaccine becomes more available, more people will be able to receive it.
 However, this vaccine has NOT been tested in patients under 12 years old.
-And there is only LIMITED data on children between 12 and 16 years old.
+Studies are ongoing in the 12-16 year old age group, and we expect some news on this by summer.

 It is expected, that by spring of 2021, the general public (at least ages 16 and above) will be able to receive the vaccine.